 How exactly one reads self-deception on a face might have been beyond the divination of our engraver, but he hinted at it nonetheless, showing more perspicacity than Decius managed in discerning what his empire needed for success.
 This is the story of the Bust of Decius.

-Michael Keelan has studied Roman coins and their art since the age 13.
+Michael Keelan has studied Roman coins and their art since the age of thirteen.
 He works in several fields of classical music, having been a violinist in many orchestras and a faculty member at numerous Midwestern institutions.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.